MuntashirAkon/AppManager/docs/guide/app-details-page.md

 - **App Icon.** The application icon, if an app doesn't have a icon, the system default icon is displayed.
 - **App Label.** The application label or application name.
 - **Version.** Application version is divided into two parts.
 The first part is called _version name_, the format of this part varies but it often consists of multiple integers separated by dots.
 The second part is called _version code_ and it is closed under first brackets.
 Version code is an integer which is usually used to differentiate between app versions (as version name can often be unreadable by a machine).
 In general, new version of an app has higher version code than the old ones.
 For instance, if `123` and `125` are two version codes of an app, we can say that the latter is more updated than the former because the version code of the latter is higher.
 For applications that depend on platforms (mobile, tabs, desktops, etc.), these version numbers can be misleading as they use prefixes for each platform.
 - **Tags.** (Also known as tag clouds) Tags include the basic, concise and most useful info of an app.
-Tags contain _tracker info_ (i.e., number of tracker components), _app type_ (user app or system app and whether the app is an updated version of the system app), _split apk info_ (i.e., number of splits), _debuggable_ (the app is a debug version), _test only_ (the app is a test only app), _large heap_ (the app has requested a large heap size), _stopped_ (the app is force stopped), _disabled_ (the app is disabled) and _no code_ (the app doesn't have any code associated with it).
+Tags contain _tracker info_ (i.e., number of tracker components), _app type_ (user app or system app and whether the app is an updated version of the system app or if the app is installed systemless-ly using Magisk), _running_ (i.e. one or more services of the app is running in the background), _split apk info_ (i.e., number of splits), _debuggable_ (the app is a debug version), _test only_ (the app is a test only app), _large heap_ (the app has requested a large heap size), _stopped_ (the app is force stopped), _disabled_ (the app is disabled), _KeyStore_ (the app has items in the Android KeyStore) and _no code_ (the app doesn't have any code associated with it).
 The importance of including _test only_ and _debuggable_ is that app with these properties can do additional tasks or these apps can be `run-as` without root which can cause potential security problems if these apps store any private information. _large heap_ denotes that the app will be allocated a higher amount of memory (RAM) if needed.
 While this may not be harmful for most cases, any suspicious apps requesting large heap should be taken seriously.
 - **Horizontal Action Panel.** This is a action panel containing various actions regarding the app.
 See [below](#horizontal-action-panel) for a complete list of actions available there.
 - **Paths & Directories.** Contains various information regarding application paths including _app directory_ (where the apk files are stored), _data directories_ (internal, device protected and externals), _split apk directories_ (along with the split names), and _native JNI library_ (if present).
 JNI libraries are used to invoke native codes usually written in C/C++.
 Use of native library can make the app run faster or help an app use third-pary libraries written using languages other than Java like in most games.
 You can also open these directories using your favourite file managers (provided they support it and have necessary permissions) by clicking on the launch icon on the right-hand side of each item.
 - **Data Usage Since Last Boot.** A rather self explanatory option.
 But beware that due to some issues, the results might often be misleading and simply wrong.
 This part remains hidden if _Usage Access_ permission is not granted in newer devices.